subu-v/faq-accordian-component/README.md

-To visit this project, it is deployed using netlify free hosting. https://subhus-faq-accordian-componene.netlify.app/
+To visit this project, click the link

+https://subhus-faq-accordian-componene.netlify.app/